Lab website: blogs.umass.edu/warrenecologylab

 NRC 564 Wildlife Habitat Management (4cr) – Fall

 Wildlife-habitat relationships illustrated through basic field zoology and natural history, evolutionary biology, ecological theory, and quantitative tools used to explain ecological processes and their influence on wildlife and their environment.
 Explores the dynamics and management of various habitats in North America and elsewhere.
 Topics include wildlife ecology, habitat classification, resource utilization, effects of humans, and management techniques.
-Prerequisite: W&FCONSV 261.
+Prerequisite: NRC 261.

 Lepczyk, C. and P. Warren (2012) Urban Bird Ecology and Conservation.
 University of California Press.